MichaelRFox/fxToolTip.js/README.md

 * **autoSize** (boolean) - true | false
 * **default** -  true
 * **returns** - if the autoSize argument is passed, the .autoSize() method returns the [fxToolTip object](#The-fxToolTip-object).
 If the .autoSize() method is called with no arguments, the .autoSize() method returns the current autoSize setting.
 * **description** - If set to true, the .autoSize() method enables auto-sizing of the tooltip.
 Auto-sizing evaluates the content of the tooltip and attempts to scale the width and height of the tooltip to conform to the aspect ratio of the document viewport.
 Autosizing to the document viewport aspect ratio is intended to present an appealing appearance and maximize the probability that the tooltip will be displayable on the screen.
-If the content includes non-text elements like tables or images, it may be necessary to set the minimum width of the tooltip using the [.minWidth](#.minWidth) method.  *Note*: auto-sizing does not actually set the tooltip height.
+If the content includes non-text elements like tables or images, it may be necessary to set the minimum width of the tooltip using the [.minWidth](#.minWidth) method or the minimum height using the [.minHeight](#.minHeight) method.  *Note*: auto-sizing does not actually set the tooltip height.
 It sets the width, so that when the tooltip div element auto-scales the height for overflow, the desired aspect ratio is achieved.
+If autoSize is set to true, both the [.width](#.width) and [.height](#.height) options are set to 'auto'.

 ``` javascript
 fxToolTip.create('myElement', 'Loreiem Ipsum')